Entrance gate and fence in the Zakopane style

 Stylized Architectural Elements

-: Motifs such as steep roofs, beams and arched windows can be stylized and integrated into patterns to reflect the region's distinctive architecture.
+: Motifs such as steep roofs, beams, and arched windows can be stylized and integrated into designs, reflecting the distinctive architecture of the region.

 Legends and Mythology: Designs can also depict scenes from local legends and mythology, creating unique narratives that capture the spirit and history of Zakopane.